eciuperc/Tetris_with_Automatic_mode/README.md

 # Tetris_with_Automatic_mode

-Here is a tetris game I made myself using a free C++ library named SFML, with which you can create a window and display anything you want on it
+Here is a tetris game I made using a free C++ library named SFML, with which you can create a window and display anything you want on it

 The commands are very simple:
 - Q to go left